getslash/mailboxer/README.md

 Mailboxer can be instructed to abuse mail senders by closing connections unexpectedly, sleeping and lagging, and more.

-## Robust

-Mailboxer can sustain very high loads of email messages.
-The email workers are balanced by *haproxy*, and can be scaled to take more resources on more heavy duty servers.

 ## Vacuuming

 Mailboxes automatically get cleaned up after a week of inactivity